samueleaton/screwy/README.md

 ## Configurations

-NSG will automatically search for a ` .nsgrc ` in the same directory as the ` package.json `.
+Screwy will automatically search for a ` .screwyrc ` in the same directory as the ` package.json `.
 It should be in json format.

 These are the available options:
 - **name**, choose different name than defined in ` package.json `